JoostAlmekinders/RAIL-INTEGRATORS-FOR-ADVECTION-DIFFUSION/README.md

 # RAIL-INTEGRATORS-FOR-ADVECTION-DIFFUSION

 This library provides the general code for the RAIL algorithm from this paper: REDUCED AUGMENTATION IMPLICIT LOW-RANK (RAIL) INTEGRATORS FOR ADVECTION-DIFFUSION AND FOKKER--PLANCK MODELS by JOSEPH NAKAO, JING-MEI QIU, AND LUKAS EINKEMMER.
 DOI.10.1137/23M1622921(https://doi.org/10.1137/23M1622921).
+Note: Any use of this code must cited.

+**Reference**:
+Nakao, Joseph, Jing-Mei Qiu, and Lukas Einkemmer.
+"Reduced Augmentation Implicit Low-rank (RAIL) integrators for advection-diffusion and Fokker–Planck models."
+SIAM Journal on Scientific Computing 47.2 (2025): A1145-A1169.

 ---